newrelic/rust-licenses-noticer/README.md

 The usage as a GitHub action assumes that you have a certain file in the root of your Rust project directory called `THIRD_PARTY_NOTICES.md`.
 This file lists the name of your dependencies, the URL in which they are located, and the licenses they distribute under.
 See this project's own [`THIRD_PARTY_NOTICES.md`](./THIRD_PARTY_NOTICES.md) as an example.

-The action will take a template directory of your choice as its `template-path` input.
-Provided there is a template in that directory called `THIRD_PARTY_NOTICES.md.tmpl` that is compatible with [Tera](https://keats.github.io/tera/docs/), a file will be rendered as `THIRD_PARTY_NOTICES.md` by using the template with the metadata retrieved about your Rust project with `cargo deny`.
-See the example template located at [`src/templates`](./src/templates/), which was used to generate our [`THIRD_PARTY_NOTICES.md`](./THIRD_PARTY_NOTICES.md), for an idea of possible templates.
+The action will take a path to a template of your choice as its `template-file-path` input.
+Provided the template is compatible with [Tera](https://keats.github.io/tera/docs/), a file will be rendered as `THIRD_PARTY_NOTICES.md` by using both the template and the metadata retrieved about your Rust project's dependencies with `cargo deny`.
+See our own example template located at [`THIRD_PARTY_NOTICES.md.tmpl`](./THIRD_PARTY_NOTICES.md.tmpl), which is used to generate our [`THIRD_PARTY_NOTICES.md`](./THIRD_PARTY_NOTICES.md), for an idea of expected outputs.

 Then, just use it inside your workflows.